 As Sports Business Journal reports, “Jeff Royce, the then-director of a local business incubator, overheard the conversation.
 Royce set them up with the first of what would become a roster of nearly 100 investors, and the sale went through.”

-Like its more established counterparts, the Drive has quickly gained a loyal fan base.
+Like its more established counterparts, the Gold has quickly gained a loyal fan base.
 The team welcomes an average of almost 3,000 fans per game and, last season, realized 20 percent higher attendance than in its inaugural year.

 While the roster of investors has since consolidated to 22, it now includes basketball great Ben Wallace.